 Mid-spatial frequency (MSF) errors, also called "ripple" or "waviness," are typically defined as surface form errors that are beyond the practical reach of Zernike specifications (say 5 or 6 cycles per diameter) but still too long a scale length to be practically evaluated using roughness measurement instruments (e.g. an AFM).
 On a typical 50 mm diameter optic, this would be the 5 mm to 0.1 mm spatial periods.

 There is no practical standard for mid-spatial frequency ripple on optics per se.
 There are some good standards in the automotive industry, and there is an excellent notation standard, ISO 10110-8, which allows the use of RMS surface texture over discrete wavebands and use of the best analytic tool for MSF ripple, the power spectral density of the surface profile or PSD.
 Since the PSD is a Fourier domain technique, many manufacturers cannot comfortably sign up to a PSD without some significant hand-holding.
 Judicious use of notes for RMS slope specifications or RMS surface errors versus spatial frequency bands are the most common methods to specify MSF ripple, but each has its weakness.

-We are in the process of rewriting the ISO 10110-8 drawing notation to add areal specifications for surface texture.
+We have just completed rewriting the ISO 10110-8 drawing notation to add areal specifications for surface texture.
 Any comments or feedback on this topic will be greatly appreciated!

-The next meeting for ASC OP will be in conjunction with Photonics West in San Francisco in January, 2018.
-The next meeting for ISO TC172/SC1 has been scheduled for the week of October 23rd in Tokyo, Japan .
+The next meeting for ASC OP will be in conjunction with Photonics West in San Francisco.
+The next meeting for ISO TC172/SC1 has been scheduled for the week of November 9th, 2020 in Clearwater Florida. .